We may earn a commission if you make a purchase through the links on our website.

 Pros:

-- Is a co-managed service, great for businesses that don’t want to build larger cybersecurity teams
+• Co-Managed Service: Ideal for businesses that don't want to build larger cybersecurity teams and prefer access to dedicated security expertise.

 Cons: